5IA-Maserati/Bibliotech-Dev/docs/roles.md

-# Website Roles and Responsibilities
+# Site Roles and Responsibilities

-This document outlines the responsibilities assigned to each team member for the website project.
+This document outlines the responsibilities assigned to each team member for the site project.
 It provides clarity on ownership of specific sections, improving collaboration and accountability.

 ## Team Roles